Abubakarharuna10/facial-recognition-saas/README.md

 6. Run python manage.py collectstatic

 ## Disclaimer
-This project does not cover concepts of image recognition - it is a proof of concept teaching how to take an idea from scratch to something real.
+This project does not cover concepts of image recognition - it is a proof of concept how to take an idea from scratch to something real.